Makran (princely state)

-Makran was an autonomous princely state in a subsidiary alliance with British India until 1947, before being absorbed as an autonomous princely state of Pakistan.
+Makran was an autonomous princely state in a subsidiary alliance with British Indian Empire until 1947, before acceding as an autonomous princely state of Pakistan.
 It ceased to exist in 1955.
-It was located in the extreme southwest of present-day Pakistan, an area now parts of the districts of Gwadar, Kech and Panjgur.
+It was located in the extreme southwest of present-day Pakistan; the areas it covered are now parts of the districts of Gwadar, Kech and Panjgur.
 The state did not include the enclave of Omani Gwadar, which was under Omani rule until 1958.
+At the time of first Pakistani census in 1951, it covered an area of 23196 sqmi and had a population of 138,691 people.

 History

 Makran state was ruled by Gichki Nawabs, who were of Rajput origins.

-Establishment

 Their ancestor, Jagat Singh, had migrated from Rajputana in the 17th century and converted to Islam.
-The Gichki now identify as Baloch.

 The political turmoil in Makran during the 17th and 18th centuries attracted several bands of raiders from the neighbouring regions; among them were Buledi, Gichki, and Nausherwanis, the latter of whom were said to have originated in northeast Iran, who later established their state in Kharan.